Prosopon: Overview

-The term prosopon had an important role in the development of theological terminology related to the Holy Trinity, and Jesus Christ.
-It was the subject of many theological debates and disputes, particularly through early centuries of Christian history.
+The term prosopon had an important role in the development of theological terminology related to the Trinity and to Jesus.
+It was the subject of many theological debates and disputes, particularly during early centuries of Christian history.

-The term prosopon is most commonly used for the self-manifestation of an individual hypostasis.
+The word prosopon is most commonly used for the self-manifestation of an individual hypostasis.
 Prosopon is the form in which hypostasis appears.
 Every hypostasis has its own prosopon: face or countenance.
 It gives expression to the reality of the hypostasis with its powers and characteristics.